Spectrum TV customers to get free access to EPIX, SHOWTIME

-STAMFORD, CT (NEWS10) – Starting Monday, Spectrum TV users will have access to two more sources of entertainment.
+STAMFORD, Conn.
+(NEWS10) – Starting Monday, Spectrum TV users will have access to two more sources of entertainment.

 Charter Communications, Inc. said it will provide SHOWTIME and EPIX premium channels at no additional charge to customers who are not currently subscribed starting Monday, March 23 until Sunday, April 19.